MicrosoftDocs/sdk-api/sdk-api-src/content/cfapi/ns-cfapi-cf_placeholder_standard_info.md

 ### -field ValidatedDataSize

-Total number of bytes in sync with the cloud.
+Total number of bytes that are in sync with the cloud.

 ### -field ModifiedDataSize

-Total number of bytes that have been overwritten/appended locally that are not in sync with the cloud.
+Total number of bytes that have been overwritten/appended locally and are not in sync with the cloud.

 ### -field PropertiesSize